reduce fatigue loads to increase turbine efficiency and lifetime and drive down the levelized cost of energy

-But as blades get longer, they exert greater loading on the rest of the turbine.
-And blade design must expand the operational range of the wind turbine to increase energy production without creating other problems.
-Bigger means optimized designs are a must.
+exert greater loading on the structure and blade design must expand the operational range of the wind turbine to increase power generation without creating other problems

 Active Morphing Blades™

-with flexible, aerodynamic shells that morph through actuation to achieve optimal shape as wind speed changes.
+with a flexible, aerodynamic design that morphs to achieve optimal shape as wind speed changes.

 There are places out in the world, at sea, where winds tend to blow harder and more uniformly above sea level than on land.
 And these higher wind speeds with low turbulence produce more energy.